hulvdan/cookier/TASKS_HULVDAN.md

 * stats: Bounces: Gives projectiles additional Bounces
 * stats: % Structure Attack Speed: Increases or decreases the rate of turrets attacking, Landmines spawning, and Gardens spawning Consumables.
 * stats: Structure Range: Increases or decreases the range of Structures.
-* stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
-* stats: Burning Spread: Increases the amount of times Burn spreads.
 * spread mobs apart (use force?)
 * mob that rotates when moving?
 *